meddwl/psearch/README.md

 `-i` - path to the input file;
 `-c` - number of CPUs to use;
 `-v` - print progress
-There are other arguments available to tweak data set preparation.
-To get the full list of arguments run `prepare_db -h`
+There are other arguments available to tweak database generation.
+To get the full list of arguments invoke `-h` key.

-2. Models screening.
+2. Virtual screening.
-It takes as input a created database of compounds with labeled pharmacophore features.

 ```python
 screen_db -d $PROJECT_DIR/databased.db -q $PROJECT_DIR/models/ -o $PROJECT_DIR/screen/ -c 4
 ```
-`-d` - input SQLite database with generated conformers;
+`-d` - input generated SQLite database
-`-q` - pharmacophore model or models or a directory path.
-If a directory is specified all pma- and xyz-files will be used for screening as pharmacophore models;
+`-q` - pharmacophore model or models or a directory with models
+If a directory would be specified all pma- and xyz-files will be recognized as pharmacophores and will be used for screening
-`-o` - path to an output directory or test (.txt);
+`-o` - path to an output directory if multiple models were supplied for screening or a path to a text file
 `-c`- number of CPUs to use
-There are other arguments available to tweak data set preparation.
-To get the full list of arguments run `screen_db -h`

 ## Documentation